DIY Credit Repair: 11 Steps to Help Fix Your Credit

 5. Watch for responses from credit bureaus and take action

 If you have to submit any extra information, the FCRA allows 15 days of additional investigation time.
 Watch the mail for response letters within this time frame.
-If you disagree with the outcome, you can file another dispute with more information for further proof.
 You can also go to the original creditor and ask for a correction directly.

 Finally, you can ask for a statement of dispute to be added to your report.
 This doesn’t change your credit score, but it will be visible to future creditors, indicating that you disagree with an item.